Southwestern Public Health moves from red to orange zone

 “Most of our cases can be traced to a specific source, meaning there is less community transmission.
 We are down to (one) active outbreak in our institutions.
 However, we know that there are variants of concern circulating across the province and we must exercise caution to ensure they do not get a foothold here.”

-Southwestern Public Health unit reported eight new COVID-19 cases Friday with 43 ongoing cases in the Oxford-Elgin region, including one in Tillsonburg.
-Aylmer (16) and Woodstock (14) currently have the highest number of cases in the region.
+Southwestern Public Health unit reported three new COVID-19 cases Monday, with 85 ongoing cases in the Oxford-Elgin region, nearly double what it was Friday (43), including two cases in Tillsonburg.

+COVID-19 cases in Aylmer surged over the weekend to 60 and the Ontario Police College suspended classes for two weeks amid an COVID-19 outbreak at its Aylmer-area campus.

 Advertisement